A2 (Elementary)Lesson 1: Present Continuous & Gerund

 Formula: estar + gerund (–ando, –endo, –indo)

-Temporary situations: Está morando no Brasil (Is living in Brazil)
+Temporary situation → Está morando no Brasil (is living in Brazil)

-More common than simple present for current actions
+Used far more than the simple present for current actions

-While English speakers might say "I work" for both general facts and current actions, Brazilian Portuguese clearly distinguishes: "Trabalho" (I work - in general) vs. "Estou trabalhando" (I'm working - right now).
-This distinction is crucial for natural communication.
-From phone calls ("Tô dirigindo" - I'm driving) to making excuses ("Tá chovendo" - It's raining), the present continuous is everywhere in Brazilian daily speech.
+English uses "I work" for both a general fact and a right-now action, but Brazilian Portuguese keeps them apart: "Trabalho" (I work — in general) vs. "Estou trabalhando" (I'm working — right now).
+Getting this distinction right is a big part of sounding natural.
+From dodging blame ("Tá chovendo" — It's raining) to phone calls ("Tô dirigindo" — I'm driving), the present continuous is everywhere in Brazilian daily life.

 estar (conjugated) + verb stem + -ando/-endo/-indo